GeneralBots/botbook/src/07-gbapp/infrastructure.md

 ### Option 2: Vector + InfluxDB (Recommended)

-Vector serves as a log and metric aggregator.
-BotServer logs flow to Vector which pipelines them to InfluxDB for metrics storage and Grafana for dashboards.
+Vector serves as a log and metric aggregator. botserver logs flow to Vector which pipelines them to InfluxDB for metrics storage and Grafana for dashboards.

 Vector configuration: